Team302/Team302Doco/docs/closedloop.rst

 =======================

-Tyler Veness' book has a lot of great information and is the basis for much of the WPI closed loop APIs.
-See https://github.com/calcmogul/controls-engineering-in-frc.
+Tyler Veness' book has a lot of great information and is the basis for much of the WPI closed loop APIs.   `See Controls Engineering in FRC <https://github.com/calcmogul/controls-engineering-in-frc>`_.

 PIDF